mstoffel-sag/c8yMQTT/README.md

 * Restart -> The Raspberry PI an be rebooted via the restart command.
 * Send Message to the Device -> Via the Send Message Widget in the Cockpit Application.
 Text can be send to the PI and will be displayed on the SensHats LED  Matrix
 * Transmitted Measurements -> Temperature, Gyroscope, Acceleration, Pressure, Humidity
 * Joystick -> Events are created on pressing. __If the joystick is pressed three times__ the PI will start a new registration process.
-This comes in handy if you have to move it to another tenant.
+This comes in handy if you have to move it to another tenant (works only if you dont use cert_auth).
 * Remote Access (thx Stefan W.)-> If the remote access microservice is subscribed to the cumulocity tenant and the user has remote access rights remote access can be configured within device management of the agents device
 * !!!Experimental!!!
 Software Update.
 You can create a zip file of the repo content deploy that to the cumulocity software repository.
 You should now be able to execute a software update in device management.